ake-persson/pepa/TUTORIAL.md

 # Creating Git repository

 Create a Git repository on GitHub.
+Clone and do the initial commit.

 ```bash
 git clone <uri>